United Park

-United Park, currently known as Sullivan and Lambe Park for sponsorship reasons and formerly O2 Park, Hunky Dorys Park, Head In The Game Park and Weavers Park also for sponsorship purposes, is a football stadium in Drogheda, Ireland.
+United Park, currently known as Sullivan and Lambe Park for sponsorship reasons and formerly Weavers Park (also for sponsorship purposes), is an Irish association football stadium in Drogheda, County Louth.
 The ground has been home to League of Ireland side Drogheda United since 1979.
 It was officially opened on 12 August 1979 with a friendly against Queens Park Rangers.

 The ground has a capacity of 3,500 with 1,500 seats.

-The stadium used to hold 5,400 though the safe capacity was reduced on request by the Louth County Fire Officer.
+The stadium previously held 5,400 but the safe capacity was reduced in 2007 on request by the Louth County Fire Officer.

 The stadium has also hosted five Republic of Ireland under-21 national football team games and other international underage games including games in the 1994 UEFA European Under-16 Football Championship.
-Proposals were made to sell the site and build a 10,000 all seater new stadium on the outskirts of the town.
-In July 2008, planning permission was given to Drogheda United by Meath County Council, however, the plans eventually fell through.